clementnader/cbtc_configuration_checking/survey_verification/README.md

 - **<ins>Columns C and D</ins>** contain the **positioning (track, KP)** collected from the **DC_SYS**.

+- If a Block Def. is used, an extra column will appear in sheet "Block_Joint" containing the corresponding limit name from the file.

 - **<ins>Column E</ins>** contains the **reference name** from the **survey**.